anastasiabizyayeva/Medical_Appointment_No_Shows/README.md

 **Information About 'Bolso Familia':** https://en.wikipedia.org/wiki/Bolsa_Fam%C3%ADlia

+Big thank you to [Willie Costello](https://github.com/williecostello) for helpful comments along the way!

 ## Dataset

 The dataset used for this project can be found at https://www.kaggle.com/joniarroba/noshowappointments.
 It initially consisted of the following variables:

 * 01 - PatientId
   * Identification of a patient